Student Conduct Process

 - Special Provisions

 Policies, rules, and standards affecting student life outside of the academic realm are the responsibility of the Vice President for Student Development, as is the subsequent development, publication, interpretation, and enforcement of these student life policies.
-The Vice President for Student Development delegates the judicial functions to the Dean of Students (or designee).
+The Vice President for Student Development delegates the administration of the student conduct process to the Dean of Students (or designee).
 The Dean of Students (or designee) trains appropriate University personnel to serve as hearing officers or on hearing boards.
 Hearing boards may be comprised of faculty, staff, and/or students.

-Proposed changes to the judicial process or to University policies shall be submitted to the Vice President for Student Development.
-The Vice President for Student Development is charged with presenting judicial or policy revisions to the appropriate advisory bodies (including Student Senate, the Student Development Advisory Committee, and the Residential Life Staff) for review and recommendation.
-The final decision for judicial or student policy revisions rests with the Vice President for Student Development.
+Proposed changes to the student conduct process or to University policies shall be submitted to the Vice President for Student Development.
+The Vice President for Student Development is charged with presenting student life/policy revisions to the appropriate advisory bodies (including Student Senate, the Student Development Advisory Committee, and the Residential Life Staff) for review and recommendation.
+The final decision for student life/policy revisions rests with the Vice President for Student Development.
 In the event that a policy or rule must be enacted immediately, the Vice President for Student Development will notify the President's Cabinet, the Student Development Advisory Committee, and the Saint John's Senate of the policy change, its effective date, and the reasons for the immediate implementation.
 Changes may be made in the student handbook or policies contained in the handbook and applied to students without prior notice as noted in the disclaimer in the J-Book.
 The date of a policy change will be noted in the J-Book.

 The Student Development Advisory Committee serves ad hoc and may be chosen from a pool of individuals including Residential Life staff, the Dean of Students (or designee), the Director of Residential Life, Student Senators, Resident Assistants and others deemed appropriate by the Vice President for Student Development.